dlinh-n/dlinh-n.github.io/README.md

 For more information about Millennial (and other excellent themes developed by Paul), visit:
 <a href="https://github.com/LeNPaul" target="_blank" rel="noopener noreferrer">https://github.com/LeNPaul</a>.

-This repository and website are under sole responsibility of its author.
+This repository and website are under the sole responsibility of its author.